realA10001986/Remote/README.md

 - Hold the Calibration button for >= 2 seconds until a double-beep is emitted, then release the button.
 Shortly after "UP" will be displayed.
 Now push the throttle to the up-most position and press the Calibration button.
 "DN" will be displayed.
 - Pull the throttle lever to the bottom-most position and press the Calibration button.
 The display will clear, calibration is finished.

-If you change power-source (ie a new battery, or power via USB to the ESP32), re-calibration is required.
+If you change power-source (ie a new battery or power via USB to the ESP32), re-calibration is required.

 The Calibration button needs to be a momentary contact.